rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ### Let your career direct your certification plan

-- Do NOT go for each and every certificate out there.
+- Do NOT go for every certificate out there.
 Spend some time to atleast plan the next one year of your career.
-- Start off small.
+- Start with a goal for the year.
 Focus on a single cert then take it from there.
 - Instead of breadth, aim for a depth of certifications.
-Assuming you have some practical cloud exp, 2-6 cloud certs are more than enough for mastering a cloud as long as they are specialised certs and not the generic ones.
+Assuming you have some practical cloud exp, 2-6 cloud certs are enough for mastering a cloud as long as they are specialised certs.
 - For going deep into one cloud, go directly for the associate level cert.
 If you are new to the cloud and dont plan on going deep anytime soon then only go for the fundamental cert.
 - Eg: For Azure, the Azure Solutions Architect cert showcases your all round Azure cloud knowledge while the specialised Azure certs like Data Engineer, IAM Engineer, Security Engineer etc help you gain specific skillsets on the cloud.